 All students are strongly recommended to sign up for the BSC Alerts.
 Bluefield State has an emergency notification system in place for immediately notifying the campus community upon the confirmation of a significant emergency or dangerous condition involving an immediate threat to the health or safety of students or employees occurring on the campus.
-This is also used for inclement weather notification of campus closure is needed. https://bluefieldstate.edu/alerts
+This is also used for late schedule notification if campus closure is needed.

+https://bluefieldstate.edu/alerts